 One of the saddest truths of ageing is that you just won’t get out and about as much.
 As well as a declining circle of friends and no work colleagues to grab a quick drink with, those stiffening joints, combined with reduced fitness and lung capacity (mostly affecting smokers) will make it harder to get out and about.
 This can lead to chronic loneliness, depression and even vitamin D deficiency.
 Don’t let age be a barrier to getting out – invest in a good walking aid or a mobility scooter and you will soon be happier and healthier again.

 8. Your Eyesight Will Get Worse

 For many the need to wear glasses is the first hint of the bodily changes to come.
 The decline is often gradual and constant, and your failing eyesight can make simple tasks such as clipping your toenails a perilous act.
 We have the solution though, a nail clipper with magnifier.
-If you just struggle to reach your toes, then long handed toe nail scissors is the answer.

 If it all sounds a bit bleak, there is some good news…

 Getting older is the perfect excuse to enjoy more meals in your favourite armchair or in bed!
 There’ll be no more yelling at the kids to come to the table for dinner – instead, you can decide to have your dinner on an adjustable table on your chair, or if you’re really lucky, on a luxury lap tray in bed!

 10. You’ll Have The Ultimate Armchair

 In the mobility business they are called riser recliner chairs, but they are really the ultimate in living room comfort.
 Take the WiseLift EnduraLux leather riser recliner – it lets you recline back to a sleeping position, as well as creating the perfect TV viewing position, and will help lift you up out of the chair if you’re struggling a bit.
 Plus, it will massage you and keep you warm.
 Until you own a massage riser recliner you won’t know what comfort really is!